nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 A first implementation of the ARender SPI bridge has been done so as to be able to preview content stored in Nuxeo using the [Arender previewer](https://arender.io/).
 It allows to preview and annotate content, may it be an office file, an image or a video.
 A first integration to Web UI is done in the addon, the Arender previewer appears in a new "annotations" tab.
 Deeper integration will be done in the future.
 Also, in 10.3, comments made for a given annotation will be synced with Nuxeo Comments.
 A package is available on the marketplace.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24104](https://jira.nuxeo.com/browse/NXP-24104).

+### MS Office 356 Integration: WOPI Implementation

+Nuxeo Server now integrates very well with Office Online via the implementation of the WOPI endpoints.
+It is now possible to "open" a document stored in Nuxeo via Office 365.
+The Nuxeo document will be consistently locked and unlocked.
+Document will be versioned according the centralized versioning policy of Nuxeo.
+The action remains compatible with the multi-users editing capability of Office 365 Online.
+The feature has been designed for being able to edit content stored in any binary property of the repository.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23174](https://jira.nuxeo.com/browse/NXP-23174).

 ### Nuxeo Platform Importer